justiny7/painterly/README.md

 ## 🚀 Quick Start

 ### Installation
-1. Download the latest release from GitHub
+1. Download the latest release from the [GitHub Releases page](https://github.com/yourusername/painterly/releases)
 2. In Blender, go to Edit > Preferences > Add-ons
 3. Click "Install" and select the downloaded .zip file
-4. Enable the "Painterly" add-on
+4. Enable the "Painterly" add-on by checking the box next to its name

 ### Basic Usage
 1. Select your 3D model in Blender